Intercultural language education

 Study abroad, intercultural education and multilingualism

-Since 2012, when I started coordinating the IEREST project, I have been interested in study abraod and internationalisation in higher education.
+Since 2012, I have been interested in study abraod and internationalisation in higher education.
 Preferably, I address these issues too in a linguistic and intercultural perspective, and thus concentrate on:

 - Teaching methodologies which can foster mobile students’ intercultural learning;